tocco/tocco-docs/framework/configuration/initial-values.rst

     Do not set the business unit relation automatically, but use whatever was defined in :ref:`relations` (or :ref:`fields`).

-order
-"""""
+priority
+""""""""

 This can be used when you need to ensure that certain initial values will be created in a given order.
-Initial values will be sorted descending by the order and then run in sequence.
+Initial values will be sorted descending by the priority and then run in sequence.
 Any integer is a valid value.
 Default is ``0``.

+In any given priority the initial values are sorted by their modules with full consideration for dependencies between modules.
+So you should be able to ignore the priority completely if you only depend on an initial values from a module you have a dependency on.

 extension
 """""""""